johanclasson/Rester/README.md

 * **Synchronize Configured Services:** Data will be synchronized between all your devices which are connected to the same Microsoft Account.
 * **Detailed Log:** All requests and responses are logged with detailed information about the outcome. (*)
 * **Multiple Service Requests:** Run many service calls in parallel.
-* **Import and Export Configured Services:** This can be used for backup purposes, or if you want to share your configuration with other people.
-When importing data you can choose to add the configured services to your collection of services, or to let them replace your collection entirely.
+* **Export Configured Service Actions:** This can be used for backup purposes, or if you want to share your configuration with other people.
+* **Import Service Actions:** When importing data you can choose to add the configured services to your collection of services, or to let them replace your collection entirely.
 * **Open Source:** If you miss a feature, you can contribute it yourself.
 * **Responsive design:** No matter what your screen size is, Rester will try to layout its buttons in an efficient manner.